mmvora/fc_task/README.md

 The task was to implement 3 parts, an extractor, a relationship vizualizer and a clustering module.

 ## Dependencies

+### Python Environment
+I recommend using a virtual environment to install the requirements. (see [here](https://docs.python.org/3/library/venv.html) for more information on how to set up a virtual environment).
+You will need python 3.12 or higher to run this project.

 ### Install redis
 You'll need `redis` setup to run a celery queue (which we use for the extractor to optimize the process).
 Checkout [redis installation guide](https://redis.io/docs/install/install-redis/)